CohenArthur/cohenarthur.github.io/_posts/2023-06-05-rust-derives.md

 impl ::core::marker::Copy for Fruit { }
 ```

-This attribute helps the compiler differentiate them from regular user implementations for various purposes such as lints or prettier typechecking errors.
+This attribute helps the compiler to differentiate them from regular user implementations for various purposes such as lints or prettier type checking errors.

 Now, if you look at the implementation of `Clone` for `FruitBowl`, you can see that it is quite simple: